kevintruong/data-engineering-knowledge-base/aws-solution-architecture-practice-quiz.md

 **Which combination of Amazon S3 storage classes is most cost-effective for the original and processed images?
 (Select TWO)**

-- [ ] Store the original images in STANDARD for 30 days, transition to GLACIER for 90 days, then expire the data
+- [x] Store the original images in STANDARD for 30 days, transition to GLACIER for 90 days, then expire the data
 - [ ] Store the original images in STANDARD_IA for 30 days and then transition to DEEP_ARCHIVE

-- [ ] Store the processed images in ONEZONE_IA and then expire the data after 30 days
+- [x] Store the processed images in ONEZONE_IA and then expire the data after 30 days
 - [ ] Store the processed images in STANDARD and then transition to GLACIER after 30 days
 - [ ] Store the original images in STANDARD for 30 days, transition to DEEP_ARCHIVE for 90 days, then expire the data

 ----

 Answer: 1,3

+- [x] Store the original images in STANDARD for 30 days, transition to GLACIER for 90 days, then expire the data
+- [x] Store the processed images in ONEZONE_IA and then expire the data after 30 days

 **Explanation:**